violentmonkey/violentmonkey.github.io/content/guide/using-modern-syntax/index.md

 $ npx -p https://github.com/violentmonkey/generator-userscript.git -p yo yo @violentmonkey/userscript
 ```

-Under the hood, we are using Yeoman to create a project with JavaScript toolchain, compiling source code with Babel, and bundling them with Rollup.
+Under the hood, we use Yeoman to create a project with JavaScript toolchain, compiling source code with Babel, and bundling them with Rollup.

 ## Development